Patient Portrayal

 What should you look for in a doctor?

-Jen gives advice for those considering treatment with ENTYVIO®.
+Jen advises those considering treatment with ENTYVIO®.

 What advice would you give to others?